How to survive being lost at sea

 Ration from the start

 You probably won’t know how long it will be until someone rescues you, so it doesn’t matter how many supplies you have with you at the time.
-A weeks worth of good eating might have to turn into a month of being hungry, but alive.
+A week’s worth of good eating might have to turn into a month of being hungry, but alive.
 Perishable food should be consumed first and the highest calorie foods should be rationed into daily amounts instead of eaten in a meal or two.
-Water is the one thing its important not to deprive yourself of but if you remain as inactive as possible, you should be able to get away with drinking less than your normal daily amount.
+Water is the one thing it’s important not to deprive yourself of but if you remain as inactive as possible, you should be able to get away with drinking less than your normal daily amount.

 Try to get noticed

-Its very difficult to see something as small as a raft in the ocean, and looking from a sideways perspective anything small enough could easily be hidden by the waves.
-If you’re lucky enough to have flares with you, only use these if you think there’s a realistic chance someone will see them, but if not then your only option is to stand up wave your arms around or wave a piece of cloth, anything to get yourself noticed.
-One of the common rescue methods in other terrain types is a signalling mirror, but this won’t work at sea amongst the millions of bright reflections constantly bouncing off the water.
+It’s very difficult to see something as small as a raft in the ocean, and looking from a sideways perspective anything small enough could easily be hidden by the waves.
+If you’re lucky enough to have flares with you, only use these if you think there’s a realistic chance someone will see them, but if not then your only option is to stand up wave your arms around, or wave a piece of cloth, anything to get yourself noticed.
+One of the common rescue methods in other terrain types is a signaling mirror, but this won’t work at sea amongst the millions of bright reflections constantly bouncing off the water.